IntensiveCoLearning/trustless-agents/brucexu-eth.md

 How validation works in simple use case

 ![image.png](https://raw.githubusercontent.com/IntensiveCoLearning/trustless-agents/main/assets/brucexu-eth/images/2025-10-18-1760748356648-image.png)

+Some ideas about validation:

+-   Validation used for verify the agents have done something, esp to the external system

+-   Validator might be provided by the service providers, or Independent, or others.
+But the validation will trust that validator's response

+-   Other contracts like Escrow contracts relies on the validation to send tokens

+TODO make a fake hotel booking demo with validation logic, and protect the privacy, remove the private hotel booking info.
 <!-- DAILY_CHECKIN_2025-10-18_END -->

 # 2025-10-17
 <!-- DAILY_CHECKIN_2025-10-17_START -->

 Yesterday's recording has been uploaded.
 <!-- DAILY_CHECKIN_2025-10-17_END -->

 # 2025-10-16
 <!-- DAILY_CHECKIN_2025-10-16_START -->

 ## **Validation Registry1**